-Whether you want it it or not, the rematch between undisputed welterweight champion, Terence Crawford, and Errol Spence will be taking place.
+Whether you want it or not, the rematch between undisputed welterweight champion, Terence Crawford, and Errol Spence will be taking place.
 It was reported late last week that Spence had formally triggered the rematch clause.

 Spence opts to trigger Crawford rematch clause